 The significance of this battle reflects a Union victory based off of sheer overwhelming numbers.
-Strategically, minus low ammunition, Confederate forces were in a complete advantage.
-Confederate forces had a defensive position, terrain and weather on their side.
-In actuality, the firing of such a condensed force of 600 at such a high rate added to a type of smoke screen concealment for Confederate troops.
-Although Confederates were unable to hold off against the massive Union force, losing only four compared to 132 leads to the costly victory for Union forces.
+Strategically, minus low ammunition, Confederate forces were at a complete advantage.
+Confederate forces held a defensive position, terrain, and preferable weather on their side.
+In actuality, the firing of such a condensed force of 800 at such a high rate added to a type of smoke screen concealment for Confederate troops.
+Although Confederates were unable to hold off against the massive Union force, losing only 100 compared to 180 leads to a bittersweet victory for Union forces.

 “The Battle at Ditch Bayou Historical Marker.”
 Historical Marker, 30 Aug.
 2017, www.hmdb.org/marker.asp?marker=90432.

 “Battle Summary: Old River Lake, AR.”
 National Parks Service, U.S. Department of the Interior,

 “Category: Ditch Bayou.”
 The Lakeport Plantation, lakeport.astate.edu/category/ditch-bayou/